DocentEDU/jekyll-website/_posts/2016-10-14-new-feature-submit-grades-to-google-classroom.md

   width: 720px;
 }
 </style>
-This wraps up our 3 part update to Google Classroom.
+This wraps up our 3 part update to our Google Classroom integration.

-To submit grades to Google Classroom, first go to the Grades section of the DocentEDU Dashboard.
+To submit grades to Google Classroom, first go to the Grades section of the [DocentEDU Dashboard](https://docentedu.com/beta/dashboard/#/grades).
 Then select a class and a docent from the drop-down menus.
 Once you do, a green button will appear at the top right of the screen:

 <img class="screen-img" src="https://docentedu.com/images/submit-grades-to-classroom-1.png" />